 The Wildlife Trusts would not support a system that expected planners to be able to use a metric to make judgements in isolation from independent ecological input.
 We need a system that works better to conserve wildlife, and do not support a core purpose of offsetting being to make the planning process quicker and cheaper for developers.

 Any biodiversity offsetting scheme should have a clear purpose, set within a framework for delivering ecological networks.
 The Wildlife Trusts believe Government needs to set out a vision to create a National Ecological Network for England, which should be informed by ecological network strategies produced by Local Nature Partnerships (or other similar strategic partnerships of a broad range of local organisations, businesses and people who want to help bring about improvements in their local natural environment).
 Within these strategies, ecological network maps would show the existing natural assets (our statutory and non-statutory sites and priority habitats) and important areas for re-establishing strategic footholds for nature eg buffers around protected sites and Nature Improvement Areas (NIAs) across the length and breadth of England.

 Offsetting pilot schemes

 In April 2012, Defra initiated six biodiversity offsetting pilots to test this approach over a two year period.
 The pilots are led by local authorities and a range of partners were asked to take part including developers and wildlife organisations including The Wildlife Trusts.
 Wildlife Trusts are contributing local knowledge about ecological networks and wildlife for some of the pilot schemes.
-The lessons learned from these pilots will be critical in informing the design of any offsetting scheme and we believe that being involved and sharing our knowledge will help to influence any outcomes positively for nature.
+The lessons learned from these pilots will be critical and we believe that being involved and sharing our knowledge will help to influence any outcomes positively for nature.